taciano-perez/santa-paravia-web/README.md

 This Javascript implementation is mostly based on the [C implementation by Thomas Knox](https://github.com/darkf/paravia/blob/master/paravia.c) (2000).

 I have kept the game interaction mechanics, but the UI and look & feel have been redesigned.
+I haven't added some features to the map, namely the castle with variable size and the farmer with the plow indicating the food production level, as I felt they would be awkward in this UI and add little to the game.
+Please let me know if you disagre...

+[This article](https://datadrivengamer.blogspot.com/2021/05/game-255-santa-paravia-and-fiumaccio.html) discusses strategies for playing the game.

+[This page](https://gamesnostalgia.com/story/166/the-fascinating-story-of-santa-paravia-and-fiumaccio) explores in detail the history of the game.

 # Resources
 - The open game art comes from [Nicu's Clipart Collection](http://clipart.nicubunu.ro/?gallery=rpg_map).